Menu

 Informational Interviews as a job-search strategy

 Unlike a job interview, it's up to you to ask the questions at an informational interview, so be prepared.
 This is your opportunity to speak candidly with a professional and gain an insight into their work life.
 It allows you to get a sense of what a general workday looks like and the typical responsibilities they have in their role.
 You can also learn more about the company they work for, how it operates, what challenges it faces and what the workplace culture is like.
-Ultimately, the interview can help you to establish whether the profession or company is a good fit for you and, if so, how you might get to a similar position.
+Ultimately, these conversations can help you decide whether a particular role, organisation, or industry aligns with your interests, strengths, values, and goals.

 Whether emailing or calling, keep your request short and to the point, explaining what you're looking for and how you think they can help.
 If they're not interested, don't pursue it.
 If they're ok to help you, ask whether a phone, video call or email conversation is best and arrange a suitable time.